-Some children, young people and vulnerable adults are at risk of being radicalised: adopting beliefs and engaging in activities which are harmful, criminal or dangerous.
-Islamic extremism is the most widely publicised form and all companies should also remain alert to the risk of radicalisation into white supremacy extremism.
+Some children, young people and vulnerable adults are at risk of being radicalized: adopting beliefs and engaging in activities which are harmful, criminal or dangerous.
+Islamic extremism is the most widely publicized form and CCO's should also remain alert to the risk of radicalisation into white supremacy extremism.

-AHC full time staff receive training to help to identify signs of extremism.
-From 1 July 2015 companies are subject to a duty under section 26 of the Counterterrorism and Security Act 2015, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+At the Hive Foundation, full-time staff receive training to help to identify signs of extremism.
+From 1 July 2015 CCO's are subject to a duty under section 26 of the Counterterrorism and Security Act 2015, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent duty.

-In order for AHC to fulfil the Prevent duty, it is essential that staff are able to identify children, young people of vulnerable adults who may be vulnerable to radicalisation, and know what to do when they are identified.
+For CCO's to fulfil the Prevent duty, it is essential that staff can identify children, young people of vulnerable adults who may be vulnerable to radicalization and know what to do when they are identified.
 "Radicalisation" refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism.
 During that process it is possible to intervene to prevent vulnerable people being drawn into terrorist related activity.

-Protecting children, young people and vulnerable adults from the risk of radicalisation should be seen as part of AHC wider safeguarding duties, and is similar in nature to protecting children & vulnerable adults from other harms (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.
+Protecting children, young people and vulnerable adults from the risk of radicalisation should be seen as part of CCO's wider safeguarding duties and is similar in nature to protecting children & VA from other harms (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.

-The statutory guidance on the Prevent duty summarises the requirements on schools in terms of four general themes: risk assessment, working in partnership, staff training and IT policies.
-Staff concerned about children vulnerable to radicalisation should inform the DSO or the SSM whereupon local safeguarding procedures will be activated, using existing national and local protocols for multiagency liaison with police and social care.
+The statutory guidance on the Prevent duty summarizes the requirements on schools in terms of four general themes: risk assessment, working in partnership, staff training and IT policies.
+Staff concerned about children vulnerable to radicalisation should inform the DSO or the SSM whereupon local safeguarding procedures will be activated, using existing national and local protocols for multi-agency liaison with police and social care.

-Domestic Violence & Abuse
+Domestic Violence and Abuse

-Domestic Violence and Abuse is a significant issue with 7.1% of women and 4.4% of men estimated to have experienced DVA in the last year.
-This policy recognises that both men and women can be victimised through Domestic Violence and Abuse.
-Although a greater proportion of women experience all forms of DVA, and are more likely to be seriously injured or killed by their partner, expartner.
+Domestic Violence and Abuse is a significant issue with 7.1% of women and 4.4% of men estimated to have experienced DVA in the last year This policy recognises that both men and women can be victimised through Domestic

+Violence and Abuse.
+Although a greater proportion of women experience all forms of DVA, and are more likely to be seriously injured or killed by their partner, ex-partner

 The effects of DVA can be wide-ranging and people experience it regardless of their social group, gender, age, ethnicity, marital status, disability, sexuality or lifestyle.
-In particular, DVA has significant cost and health implications including serious injury, exacerbation of other medical conditions, stress and mental illness.
+DVA has significant cost and health implications including serious injury, exacerbation of other medical conditions, stress and mental illness.